eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 * `net_zlib_zlib` for [zlib](http://www.zlib.net/)

 Instead of making prometheus-cpp a submodule of leap, a new library named prometheus will be created to support exporting of data points from nodeos.
 Code will be ported over from prometheus-cpp, but converted to be more in keeping with the leap coding style (snake case, .hpp & .cpp).
-Substantially all of "core" will be ported
+Substantially all of "core" will be ported.

 Instead of relying on civetweb to implement the pull functionality, the Prometheus plugin will implement those functions on top of built-in http support in nodeos.

-The pull and push functionality will not be pulled into this library, but will be implemented directly in the plugin, due to dependencies on other plugins.
+The pull and push functionality will not be pulled into this library.
+The pull feature will be implemented directly in the plugin, due to dependencies on other plugins.
+The push feature will not be implemented.

 ## Plugin